lsst-dm/dmtn-021/index.md

 # 5. Conclusions and future work

+Some conclusions are going to go here.

+## 5.2.
+Effects of diffim decorrelation on detection and measurement

+Some info is going to go here.

 ## 5.1.
 Accounting for spatial variations in noise and matching kernel

 Some info is going to go here.

-## 5.2.
-Effects of diffim decorrelation on detection and measurement

 # 6. References